Does this test have other names?

 HCG in the blood increases a lot over a short time, usually doubling every two days.

-HCG can be found in your urine two to three days after it can be measured in your
+HCG can be found in your urine 2 to 3 days after it can be measured in your blood.

 Except for very early in a pregnancy, this test can show if you are pregnant within